kgdacalosciascdo/agis-wireframe/docs/OPERATIONS_GUIDE.md

 current backend resources do not compute `availableActions`, so Laravel 403 responses remain the final authority for professional controls.

-CMS-8 through CMS-10 are now also deployed and verified: formal closure, Accepted-Risk and No-Longer-Applicable dispositions, and controlled reopening.
+CMS-8 through CMS-12 are now also deployed and verified: formal closure, Accepted-Risk and No-Longer-Applicable dispositions, controlled reopening, scheduled automation/candidates, and protected reports/CSV/PDF exports.
 The older CMS-5B through CMS-7B notes above are historical deployment gates.
-CMS-11 automation and CMS-12 reports/exports remain deferred.
+ARMIS is operational through ARMIS-7C; its provider authority remains a separate reconciliation decision and AIS is not implemented.

 ## 11. Production checklist